+Boys/Girls Varsity Basketball- 2022

+Track/Cross Country- 2021

-Year UNIFORM ROTATION SCHEDULE Uniforms to be purchased 2012 - 2013 Officiality of the purchased 2012 - 2013 Varsity Boys Basketball Uniforms (Home & Away) Varsity Boys Baseball Uniform Pants (Home & Away Jersey) Varsity Girls Basketball Uniforms (Home & Away) 2013 - 2014 Varsity Wrestling Warm-ups & Singlets Varsity Track/Cross Country Warm-ups Varsity Softball (Away Jersey & Pants) 2014 - 2015 Varsity Girls Track/Cross Country Uniforms Varsity Volleyball Uniforms Varsity Boys Baseball Uniform Pants Only 2015 - 2016 Varsity Boys Track/Cross Country Uniforms Varsity Boys/Girls Basketball Warm-ups Varsity Softball (Home Jersey & Pants) Uniforms for feeder program will be distributed by using the past varsity/junior varsity uniforms if conditions are suitable.
-Golf and Tennis shirts are purchased by the individual athlete but the equipment for these sports is covered entirely by the athletic de- partment.
+Uniforms for the feeder program will be distributed by using the past varsity/junior varsity uniforms if conditions are suitable.
+Golf and Tennis shirts are purchased by the individual athlete but the equipment for these sports is covered entirely by the athletic department.
 Bowling is covered financially by the student athlete.
-Team uniforms will be worn a minimum of four years, and not more than five years. (if financially feasible) The 2016-2017 school year will revert back to 2012-2013
+Team uniforms will be worn a minimum of four years, and not more than five years. (if financially feasible)

-PARENT/COACH COMMUNICATIONS Parents and Coaches Helping Student-Athletes Succeed

-Both parenting and coaching are extremely difficult vocations.
-By establishing an understanding of each position, we are better able to accept the actions of the other and provide greater benefit to our children.
-Parents and coaches are important role models for students; they both provide necessary guidance to young adults in their development and in their understanding of the world in which they will live and work as adults.
+PARENT/COACH COMMUNICATIONS Parents and Coaches Helping Student-Athletes Succeed provide necessary guidance to young adults in their development and in their understanding of the world in which they will live and work as adults.
 By understanding and respecting each other, parents and coaches, working together, can greatly benefit children.
 When your children become involved with the athletic program at Randolph Southern High School, you, as parents, have a right to understand the expectations that will be placed upon them.
 Clear communication between parents and coaches facilitates this understanding.